Struct MutableArrayData

 pub fn new( arrays: Vec<&'a ArrayData>, use_nulls: bool, capacity: usize, ) -> MutableArrayData<'a>

-Returns a new MutableArrayData with capacity to capacity
+Returns a new MutableArrayData with capacity to capacity slots and

-specialized to create an ArrayData from multiple arrays
+specialized to create an ArrayData from multiple arrays.

 §Arguments